fusioncharts/dev_centre_docs/getting-started/angular/angularjs/add-drill-down-using-angularjs.md

 Once you implement these steps, the FusionCharts JavaScript class takes care of the rest.
 Let's see the steps in details.

-As an example here, we will consider a simple scenario of a parent chart with the single level of drill-down.
+As an example, we will consider a simple scenario of a parent chart with a single level of drill-down.

 The parent chart is a column 2D chart that shows the yearly sales of the top three juice flavors, for the last year.
 When you click on the data plot for a particular flavor of juice, it drills-down to show a pie 2D chart that shows the quarterly sales figures for that flavor.